NelisW/my3D-Trium/building/Trium-build.md

 **Note:** Test and review at every step along the build process.
 You want to catch issues early and not at the end, forcing you to disassemble the printer.
 If something is not clear,  search for information: Google is your friend!

 **Note:** Get to know the sounds your printer makes.
 Listen carefully and try to understand what you are hearing.
-These noises are the printer's way of speaking to you: learn the language.
+These noises are the printer's way of speaking to you: learn the langauge.

 http://reprapandme.blogspot.co.za/2013/12/the-basics.html